wireshell/wireshell/docs/commands/backup.md

 No images found.
 Recheck your options.
 ```

-Provide field as and selector.
+Provide field as well as selector.

 ```sh
 $ wireshell backup:images --field=logo_images --selector=1171